ARRL

 • How do we take part?

 First, contact a local Amateur Radio operator or club to ask for assistance.
 If you need help finding a club in your area check the ARRL Affiliated Club Search page.
-The FCC's list of amateurs and clubs in your area (enter your zip code only) can be found here.
+The FCC License Data Search also lists amateurs and clubs in your area (enter your zip code only).
 Radio amateurs are enthusiastic about their hobby and most will be willing to help you participate in JOTA.
 The radio operator may suggest that the Scouts visit his/her station or that the operator bring equipment to your local campsite.
 Often, JOTA stations are set up in unusual locations, such as the top of a mountain, or on a boat.

 • Licensing Regulations that Apply

 Ham radio operators have obtained a radio transmission license by passing an exam given by national authorities.
-License conditions vary from country to country.
-In some, Scouts may speak over the air: in others, special permission can be obtained for Scouts to speak over the radio during JOTA.
+License conditions vary from country to country and Third Party Agreements regulating communications apply.
 Please consult the list of Third Party Traffic Agreements.

 To review FCC control operator rules, refer to the discussion of control operator rules as it pertains to Field Day operation.